StudyFrenchSpanish

 The Academy of Foreign Languages and Cultural Cooperation (AFLCC) of MU runs a two-year Undergraduate diploma course in Korean at the Magadh University campus at Bodh Gaya, Bihar.

-They have divided the two-year program into 1-year Diploma – 1 and then 1-year Diploma – 2.
+They have divided the two-year program into 1-year Diploma – 1 and 1-year Diploma – 2.

-The total number of seats is 30 for each course.
+The total number of seats per course is 30.

-To be admitted to Diploma – 1, a candidate must have passed 10+2 or equivalent, and those students who pass Diploma – 1 from the university shall be eligible for Diploma – 2.
+To be admitted to Diploma 1, a candidate must have passed 10+2 or an equivalent qualification.
+Students who pass Diploma 1 from the university are eligible for Diploma 2.

 Phone: 0631-2200 490/572.